bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] Should status updates be updateable at all?
 Only by their author?
 - [ ] Better text representation of status updates?
 Include code/date?

+## 2014-03-18 12:39 Tuesday

+- [ ] Do we still get unnecessary divs on our list views?
+I thought that was cleared up now?
+But I notice Marko renders acctivitiy lines in separate table from the headings for some reason?